X-Men Origins: Wolverine **

-Some of the worst dialogue ever put on screen combines with some truly terrible special effects in this movie that’s only somewhat redeemed by it’s fun mutant characters and occasionally interesting plot.
+Some pretty lousy dialogue combines with some awful computer effects in this movie that’s only somewhat redeemed by its fun mutant characters and occasionally interesting plot.

 If you thought X-Men: the Last Stand was lousy, just wait.
 X-Men Origins: Wolverine is far and away the worst X-Men movie, and probably the worst there will ever be.
 It’s hopefully the last time a completely unproven director will be handed the reigns to a big superhero tent pole film.
 What a mistake.
 X-Men: The last stand might have Its problems, but they amount to very little when compared to this film.
 Brett Ratner, the director of last stand, was a somewhat proven director.
 He’s not great, but at least he wasn’t about to let that movie be awful.
 I wish I could say the same for Gavin Hood, the guy who directed this wolverine piece of crud.

 Where to even begin… the movie starts with wolverine as a kid.
 We see him discover his bone claws and that his dad isn’t who he said he was.
 Okay, all of this is decent.
 He’s being called Jimmy by everyone, which is a little strange since we know his real name to be Logan.
 And later on, when people suddenly start calling him Logan, is any of it explained at all? of course not. suppose he changed his name when he left the unit of mutants killing mutants, and it was never explained…wouldn’t his brother at least say something when they met up again, like “hey jimmy, why is everyone calling you logan,” or, “I don’t know if I should call you jimmy or logan.” nope. no mention of the name change anywhere to be found.